NUS-Curiosity/VulZoo/README.md

 ## Citation

-If you use this dataset, please cite the following paper:
+If you use this dataset, please cite the [VulZoo paper](https://arxiv.org/pdf/2406.16347):

 ```